Skip to main content

 Encoding

-The 36-byte structure is encoded into a 48-character string using either standard base64 or URL-safe base64.
+The 36-byte structure is encoded into a 48-character string using either base64 or base64url.
 Both encodings are valid and must be supported by applications.

 Examples: